The 20 Smartest Dog Breeds

 RELATED: 10 of the Healthiest Dog Breeds

 German shepherds are known to be intelligent and alert, so it’s no surprise they’re often employed as service dogs for law enforcement, search and rescue, and disability assistance (many seeing-eye dogs are German shepherds).
 Bred as herding dogs, German shepherds are adept at evaluating situations and determining the best course of action, adds Jill Cline, PhD, site director of the Royal Canin Pet Health and Nutrition Center in Lewisburg, Ohio.
+If you’re looking for a pup that will be totally devoted to your comfort, read up on the best emotional support dogs that will stand by you.

 Goldens are known to be calm and easy to train.
 What makes them some of the smartest dogs is that they’re only too happy to “comply with commands or tasks asked of them by their owners, and they can be relied upon to be consistent with their behavior in a variety of situations,” says Dr. Cline.
 Golden retrievers are used as service, search and rescue, and therapy dogs.
+Fun fact: these pups are also some of the best dogs for seniors to own.

 A true working dog, these sleek dogs are in demand for their intelligence, trainability, and protective personalities, according to Dr. Hauser.
 They’re a quick study as service dogs, particularly in law enforcement, say Steffen and Dr. Hughes.
 “Dobermans are so mentally active that they get bored without sufficient intellectual stimulation,” points out Caleb Backe, a health and wellness expert for Maple Holistics.